Automunge/AutoMunge/README.md

 A user can also assign specific methods for PCA transforms.
 Current PCA_types supported include 'PCA', 'SparsePCA', and 'KernelPCA', all via Scikit-Learn.
 Note that the n_components are passed seperately with the PCAn_components argument noted above.
-A user can also pass parameters the PCA functions through the PCA_cmnd, for example one could pass a kernel type for KernelPCA as
+A user can also pass parameters to the PCA functions through the PCA_cmnd, for example one could pass a kernel type for KernelPCA
+as:
 ```
 ML_cmnd = {'MLinfill_type':'default', \
            'MLinfill_cmnd':{'RandomForestClassifier':{}, \